r0nny8000/cb0t/README.md

 NEXT
 ----
+- move engine functions to assets.py
+    - move ath to self and init via exisitng df_1w
+    - implement more tests
 - show cost base and avarage price of portfolio assets
 - show current accumulation parameter compared to current values
 - show current value of portfolio assets in EUR
-- move engine functions to assets.py
 - build dca function accumulating assets in bullmarket???
 Uptrend identification?
 - move simulation to the UI
+- move token diagrams as to UI
+- integrate contentfull for documentation of strategies and logs

 Log
 ---